Ask an Agent

 Question

 I'm in the process of selling my car and will be without a vehicle for the first time in years.
 My current job is located right off the subway and I don't have much need for a car for at least the next few months.
-How concerned should I be about having a lapse in coverage when I do eventually get another car? (in likely 3-6 months from now) Progressive offered me a liability only plan for $55/month.
-Worth it?
+How concerned should I be about having a lapse in coverage when I do eventually get another car? (in likely 3-6 months from now) Progressive offered me a liability-only plan for $55/month.
+Is this worth it?
 I don't plan on borrowing or renting a vehicle during this time, so the only benefit would be to avoid a lapse in coverage and potentially higher rates down the road.

 May 22, 2019 Los Angeles, CA